Michael Lombardi (American football): National Football League

-College
+NCAA

 On December 11, 2024, Lombardi accepted a position to become the general manager for the North Carolina Tar Heels, reuniting him with Bill Belichick.

+On July 27, 2026, Lombardi was placed on paid administrative leave at the start of an investigation by North Carolina's human resources department.
+On September 3, Lombardi resigned as general manager of North Carolina while the investigation was still ongoing.
+His resignation came after significant controversy regarding his roster management and treatment of players' families.

 Broadcasting

 As a broadcaster, Lombardi has worked for ESPN, CBS Sports, Showtime, the NFL Network and Fox Sports.
 He began his career as a member of the media in 1996 when he spent part of that year as an NFL draft analyst for ESPN.
 He also spent portions of 1998 and 1999 as an editorial consultant and studio analyst for CBS Sports as on-air talent for the NFL Today pre-game show.

 In 2008, Lombardi joined NFL Films' Inside the NFL, a weekly Showtime series where he provided analysis alongside host James Brown and former NFL players Cris Collinsworth, Phil Simms and Warren Sapp.
 That same year, Lombardi began contributing to several NFL Network shows, including as an in-studio analyst and reporting live from individual games.

 Lombardi was hired by Fox Sports in September 2016.
 When he joined Fox, national networks president Jamie Horowitz said in a statement, "Michael is a thought-provoking and insightful football analyst with an impressive résumé.
 We feel like his blunt approach and original perspective makes the FS1 shows more interesting, and the fans of those shows more informed."